 Meet the Team

-Grayson Ponti - Founder/President
+Grayson Ponti,M.A. - Founder/President

-Growing up with a severely Autistic, epileptic and nonverbal brother and navigating his own diagnoses, Grayson has always had a strong passion for making the zoo and aquarium profession as inclusive as possible.
+Growing up with a severely Autistic, epileptic and nonverbal brother and navigating his own neurodivergence, Grayson has always had a strong passion for making the zoo and aquarium profession as inclusive as possible.
 He has taken every opportunity to use his voice to tell his story and advocate for neurodivergent voices in the zoological community.
 Grayson sees great need to nurture and support neurodivergent leaders in the zoo conservation movement and create an environment that sets them up to thrive.
 He has been blessed with amazing opportunities and mentors in the profession and wants to ensure all neurodivergent individuals have the same opportunity.

 Grayson currently lives in the Salt Lake City metro area with his wife Courtney.
 When not doing zoo activities, he is probably wildlife watching, traveling, hiking, enjoying Disney animation, going to a museum or seeing a musical.